What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 • odorless,

-• safe for residents, guests and staff,
+• safe for residents, guests, and staff,

-• and HACCP compliant .
+• and HACCP-compliant.

 Step 6: Follow-up and prevention

-After treatment or all-clear:
+After treatment or all-clear applies:

-1. Clean and ventilate rooms thoroughly.
+1. Thoroughly clean and ventilate rooms.

 3. Document internal reports to keep the incident traceable.

-Conclusion: Professional action creates trust
+Conclusion: Professional action builds trust

-not only demonstrates competence, but also protects the trust of residents and guests.
+not only demonstrates competence but also protects the trust of residents and guests.

-but an example of professional hygiene management .
+but an example of professional hygiene management.

 Published on Updated on